phxtho/24HourDeals/README.md

 Deal site: An eCommerce site that has time limited deals.
 It needs to have categories, a concept of a shopping basket, the ability to checkout, and an account history.

 ## Back-end
-RESTApi built wiht Node.js + Express located in the *deals-api* folder
+RESTApi located in the *24hr-deals-api* folder

 ## Front-end
-tbd
+Angular app in the *24hr-deals-app* folder